dudeperf3ct/dudeperf3ct.github.io/sensei/naval_ravikant.md

 I think all the greatness in life comes from compound interest, whether it’s in investments or it’s in relationships.

 Everybody says they’re reading a book.
 They can answer which book they’re reading.
 The reality is very few people actually read and actually finish books.

+I don’t believe in the words like never and always.
+I think that’s a way of limiting yourself and self-disciplining yourself.

+Happiness is that state when nothing is missing.
+When nothing is missing, your mind shuts down and your mind stops running into the future or running into the past to regret something or to plan something.

+You have to view the negative before you can aspire to and then appreciate the positive.

+Everything is perfect exactly the way it is.

+I think the ability is to singularly focus is related to the ability to lose yourself and be present, happy, and actually, ironically, more effective.

+I think that the mind itself is a muscle and it can be trained and it can be conditioned.
+It has just been haphazardly conditioned by society out of our control.

+I think everybody has values and a lot of finding great relationships, great coworkers, great lovers, wives, husbands, is finding other people where your values line up and then the little things don’t matter.

+The moment you tell somebody else something that’s not honest, you’ve lied to yourself.
+Then you’ll start believing your own lie.
+Then that will disconnect you from reality and take you down the wrong road

+The ability to learn, the means of learning, the tools of learning, are abundant and infinite.
+It’s the desire that’s incredibly scarce.

 Stories
 ===========================